 Still not convinced?
 Here are the reasons behind why you should audit your Pardot account.

-Ensure Salesforce and Pardot are talking to each other.
+Connectors ensure Salesforce and Pardot are talking to each other.
 One of Pardot’s selling points is its two-way sync with Salesforce.
 An audit should highlight any cracks in the sync, including:

 - Sync behavior: When Salesforce is connected to Pardot, and a field is updated, a battle commences – which is the ‘source of truth’, Salesforce or Pardot?
 The most successful Pardot users are those who make sure all fields are behaving as expected.
 For example, the sync behavior options for the opted out field changed.